 Our cataract specialists are Board Certified and have been trained by some of the most respected medical facilities in the world, including Duke University Medical Center in Durham, the Scheie Eye Institute in Philadelphia, the Massachusetts Eye & Ear Infirmary at Harvard Medical School in Boston, Wills Eye Hospital in Philadelphia, and the Wilmer Eye Institute at Johns Hopkins in Baltimore.

-Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+Eye Consultants of Pennsylvania is the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 Patients can expect the highest level of safety for cataract surgery in our state-of-the-art surgical suites.

 You may not actually know you have a cataract at first.
 They’re not usually painful, but you may experience more sensitivity to light, halos around lights (especially oncoming headlights), and have a hard time driving at night.
 You may also notice that colors are not as vivid as they used to be or that you have more trouble reading, working on the computer, watching TV and so on.